 Tests that may help determine lung cancer stage:

 Staging depends on the type of lung cancer that is found.
-There are 2 different systems for staging lung cancer:
+The staging are different for each tumor:

 Non-small cell lung cancer is staged from occult to stage IV: